sander76/hass_telepot/readme.md

     commands:
     -   command: /away  # The command you send using your telegram client.
         allowed_ids:  # Optional
-        - id1  # This commands is only allowed for id1
+        - id1  # This command is only allowed for id1
         script:  # A hass script you activate when you send the above command.
             service: input_boolean.turn_on
             entity_id: input_boolean.away